Equivalent birational embeddings II: divisors: Rational surfaces

-Note that for the Noether quartic we have $\kappa(\P^3,S)<0$.
 This example and the proof of Proposition \ref{pro:2mmp} suggest that a result similar to Proposition \ref{pro:2mmp} is at hand also for $\P^3$.
 To get it we have to slightly modify the $\sharp$-MMP developed in \cite{Me} for linear systems on uniruled 3-folds.

-\begin{definition}[\cite{Me}] Let $T$ be a terminal $\Q$-factorial uniruled 3-fold and $H$ an irreducible and reduced nef Weil divisor on $T$.
+First we recall the notion of (effective) threshold. \begin{definition} Let $(T,H)$ be a $\Q$-factorial uniruled 3-fold and $H$ an irreducible and reduced Weil divisor on $T$.
 Let

-be the threshold of the pair $(T,H)$. \end{definition} \begin{remark} Note that the threshold is not a birational invariant of the pair.
-Think for instance to $(\P^3,H)$, with $H$ a plane, and $(\P^3,\Q)$.
-On the other hand $\rho<1$ is clearly equivalent to $\Ka(T,H)<0$.
-Therefore the bound $\rho<1$ is a birational invariant. \end{remark} The main result we need in this contest is the following modification of \cite[Theorem 5.3]{Me}.
+be the (effective) threshold of the pair $(T,H)$. \end{definition} \begin{remark} The threshold is not a birational invariant of the pair and it is not preserved by blowing up.
+Consider a quadric cone $Q\subset\P^3$ and let $Y\to \P^3$ be the blow up of the vertex then $\rho(Y,Q_Y)=0$, while $\rho(\P^3,Q)>0$. \end{remark} Keeping in mind the surface case we want to use the threshold to single out a Mori fiber Space after a LMMP and then use this ``simplified'' model to prove the Cremona equivalence to a plane.
+To do this we need to start from a pair with mild singularities, say $(Y,S_Y)$, and run a LMMP in a way to get a nice MfS structure with respect to the strict transform of $S$.

+\begin{remark} Let us stress a point where the 3-fold and surface cases are quite different.
+Assume that $\rho(Y,S_Y)=0$.
+In this case $S_Y$ is birationally trivial along fibers of the MfS associated.
+While for surfaces this is an easy case for 3-folds it is extremely hard to extract enough information from the Mori fiber space associated.
+The main difficulty comes from rational conic bundles, that are not scrolls.
+The knowledge of these 3-folds is very poor.
+Even assuming the standard conjectures, like Cantor or Iskovskikh rationality criteria, it is very difficult to guess any kind of birational embedding of $S_T$ in $\P^3$. \end{remark}